 We are an innovative global medical technology company that develops, commercializes and delivers minimally invasive and non-invasive medical aesthetic and hair restoration technologies and related services.
 Our systems have been designed on cost-effective, proprietary and flexible platforms that enable us to expand beyond the aesthetic industry's traditional markets of dermatology and plastic surgery, and into non-traditional markets, including family and general practitioners and aesthetic medical spas.
-In the three months ended March 31, 2023 and 2022, respectively, a substantial majority of our systems delivered in North America were in non-traditional markets.
-As we grow our ARTAS hair restoration business and expand robotics offerings through the AI.METM platform we expect our penetration into the core practices of dermatology and plastic surgery to increase.
+In the three and nine months ended September 30, 2023 and 2022, respectively, a substantial majority of our systems delivered in North America were in non-traditional markets.
+As we grow our ARTAS hair restoration business and expand robotics offerings through the ALMETM platform we expect our penetration into the core practices of dermatology and plastic surgery to increase.

 We have had recurring net operating losses and negative cash flows from operations.
-As of March 31, 2023 and December 31, 2022, we had an accumulated deficit of \$234.3 million and \$224.1 million, respectively.
+As of September 30, 2023 and December 31, 2022, we had an accumulated deficit of \$250.8 million and \$224.1 million, respectively.
 Until we generate revenue at a level to support our cost structure, we expect to continue to incur substantial operating losses and negative cash flows from operations.
 In order to continue our operations, we must achieve profitability and/or obtain additional equity investment or debt financing.
 Until we achieve profitability, we plan to fund our operations and capital expenditures with cash on hand, borrowings and issuances of capital stock.
-As of March 31, 2023 and December 31, 2022, we had cash and cash equivalents of \$6.4 million and \$11.6 million, respectively.
+As of September 30, 2023 and December 31, 2022, we had cash and cash equivalents of \$4.9 million and \$11.6 million, respectively.

-While the impact of COVID-19 on our business has largely subsided, we continue to closely monitor all COVID-19 developments, including its impact on our customers, employees, suppliers, vendors, business partners, and distribution channels.
-In addition, the global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increases to inflation rates, rising interest rates, foreign currency impacts and declines in consumer confidence, and declines in economic growth.
+The global economy, including the financial and credit markets, has recently experienced extreme volatility and disruptions, including increases to inflation rates, rising interest rates, foreign currency impacts and declines in consumer confidence, and declines in economic growth.
 All these factors point to uncertainty about economic stability, and the severity and duration of these conditions on our business cannot be predicted.